superdev-1018/solidity-example/README.md

 - [ ] Add a work with me section for the site.
 - [ ] Add service worker for offline capabilities.
 - [ ] Add Sitemap and robots.txt .
+- [ ] Next and Prev. inside a single blog post.

 ## Keep in Mind